Alpine Brigade "Tridentina": 1975 Reorganization

 With 1975 Italian Army reform the regimental level was abolished and battalions came under direct command of multi-arms brigades.
 At the same time the army reduced and realigned its forces and therefore the Tridentina saw some changes to its composition: the 6th Alpini Regiment, 2nd Mountain Artillery Regiment, and Mountain Artillery Group "Verona" were disbanded, while the brigade headquarters and the signal company were merged to form the Command and Signal Unit "Tridentina".
 An anti-tank company was raised, the Light Aircraft Unit "Tridentina" was transferred to the newly formed 4th Army Light Aviation Regiment "Altair" of the 4th Army Corps, the Services Grouping "Tridentina" was reorganized as a logistic battalion, and the Alpini Battalion "Bolzano" was reduced to reserve unit.
 After the Mountain Artillery Group "Verona" had been disbanded and the 1st Heavy Artillery Group "Adige" moved from Verona into the now vacant base in Elvas.

 After the reform the brigade's two Alpini battalions had an authorized strength of 950 men, with the exception of the "Val Brenta" battalion, which was tasked to man fortifications in the Puster and Piave valleys.
 The "Val Brenta" fielded three active and nine reserve companies with a wartime strength of more than 2,200 men.
-The two artillery groups had an authorized strength of 610 men and fielded 18 M56 105mm pack howitzers each.
+The two artillery groups had an authorized strength of 610 men and fielded 18 M56 105 mm pack howitzers each.
 The new composition was: